rishi0588/-College-Attendance-Tracker/README.md

 # Project Name: College Attendance Tracker

 ## Project Description
 A web-based application to manage student attendance.
-Professors can log in, select divisions (Div A / Div B), mark attendance, and view detailed monthly attendance reports.
+Professors can log in, mark attendance, and view detailed monthly attendance reports.
 The system also allows adding or removing students from the database.

 ---